chamalgomes/guanaco-py/README.md

 ### Speculative Decoding

-`llama-cpp-python` supports speculative decoding which allows the model to generate completions based on a draft model.
+`guanaco-py` supports speculative decoding which allows the model to generate completions based on a draft model.

 The fastest way to use speculative decoding is through the `LlamaPromptLookupDecoding` class.